Skip to main content

 Ethical Dimensions of Data Collection

-Beyond the legal mechanics, the integration of into corporate wellness programs raises profound ethical questions.
+Beyond the legal mechanics, the integration of genetic testing into corporate wellness programs raises profound ethical questions.
 GINA’s protections, while substantial, are not absolute.
 The statute does not apply to life insurance, disability insurance, or long-term care insurance, creating significant protection gaps.
 There is a valid concern that the aggregation of genetic data, even by third-party vendors, could subtly influence workplace culture or lead to forms of soft discrimination that are difficult to prove.

 Furthermore, the delivery of complex, potentially distressing genetic information in a corporate wellness context, often without mandatory genetic counseling, presents a significant ethical hazard.
 An individual may learn of a heightened predisposition for a serious condition without the necessary clinical support to interpret and act upon that information.